 Similarly, for the person being accused of alleged impropriety, his/her employment rights and right to privacy will need to be carefully considered.
 The person who is the subject of an investigation may be informed about the cause if appropriate.

 If the investigation finds no evidence that justifies the allegations on the accused person, the accused person should be protected from any negative impact.
-If the outcome of the investigation validates the whistleblower’s concern and corrective measures are taken, the accused person should be protected from unintended or disproportionate negative effects that go beyond the objective of the corrective measures.
+Even if the outcome of the investigation validates the whistleblower’s concern and corrective measures are taken, the accused person should be protected from unintended or disproportionate negative effects that go beyond the objective of the corrective measures.

 4. Reporting Procedures

-Reports on any improprieties made in good faith should be in writing with the following information:
+Whistleblowing reports on any improprieties made in good faith should be in writing with the following information:

-- Date/period of incident
+- Date/period of incident (please indicate if this is an ongoing issue)

 - Type of concern